tier2tickets/Knowledge-Base/content/deployment/shortcut.md

 To remove a Hotkey from use, follow the above process and instead of setting a function key, set the key to null, as following:

 `Set-Shortcut C:\Users\Public\Desktop\"Helpdesk Button.lnk" ""`

-## From the Device Management Page

-You can find a tool that will send a command to change your shortcuts on the users desktop on our Device Management page.

-If the icon is on the desktop and the icon's name matches with the deployment, it will be replaced.
-Otherwise a new icon will be added to the desktop.